xundeenergie/friendica/doc/Migrate.md

 ### Configuration file
 Copy your old server's configuration file to ``config/local.config.php``.
 Ensure the newly created database credentials are identical to the setting in the configuration file; otherwise update them accordingly.

 ### Cron job for worker
 Set up the required daily cron job.
-Run ``crontab -e`` and add the following line according to your system specification ``*/10 * * * * cd /var/www/friendica; /usr/bin/php bin/worker.php``
+Run ``crontab -e`` and add the following line according to your system specification ``*/10 * * * * cd /var/www/friendica; /usr/bin/php bin/console.php worker``

 ### DNS settings
 Adjust your DNS records by pointing them to your new server.